-Roles and Responsibilities: Module Lecturer: Sexuality and Professional Knowledge.
+Roles and Responsibilities: Module Lecturer: Sexuality, Group Therapy, and Professional Knowledge.

 Watson, E. (In Press – 2019).
 The role of phantasy in representations and practices of homosexuality with special consideration of Colm Tóibín’s The Blackwater Lightship and Edmund White’s Our Young Man.
 In: Psychoanalysis, Gender and Sexuality.
 Cambridge University Press.

 Watson, E. (2018).
 Some guiding remarks for a convention on female sexuality.
 In: Vanheule, S., Hook, D., & Calum, N. (Eds).
 Reading Lacan’s Écrits: From ‘Signification of the Phallus’ to ‘Metaphor of the Subject’.
 Routledge.

 Watson, E. (2017).
 Making a difference; On the non-rapport of psychoanalysis and the discourse of ‘trans’.
 In: Owens, C., & Farrelly Quinn, S. (Eds).
 Lacanian Psychoanalysis with Babies, Children and Adolescents: Further Notes on the Child.
 Karnac Books.

 Watson, E., & Giffney, N. (Eds).
 (2017).
 Clinical encounters in sexuality: Psychoanalytic practice and query theory.
 Punctum Books.

 Watson, E. (2017).
 David Bowie’s Non-Human Effect: Alien/Alienation in ‘The man who fell to earth’ and ‘the hunger’.
 In: Sinclair, V., & Abrahamsson, C. (Eds).
 Fenris Wolf 9.
 Trapart Books.

 Watson, E. (In Press – 2019).
 A psychoanalytic journey of time, topology and outsidership.
 Psychoanalytic Inquiry.
 Spring/Summer 2019.